 |

-When false human beliefs learn even a little of their own
+When false human beliefs learn even a little of their

-testimony of Spirit.
+the testimony of Spirit.
 Material sense lifts its voice with the arrogance of

 reality and says: |